-On collecting data from these sources, Cloud App Security runs sophisticated analysis on it.
+On collecting data from these sources, Defender for Cloud Apps runs sophisticated analysis on it.
 It immediately alerts you to anomalous activities, and gives you deep visibility into your cloud environment.
-You can configure a policy in Cloud App Security and use it to protect everything in your cloud environment.
+You can configure a policy in Defender for Cloud Apps and use it to protect everything in your cloud environment.

-Third-party Advanced Threat Detection capabilities through the Azure Marketplace
+Third-party threat protection capabilities through the Azure Marketplace

 Web Application Firewall

 Web Application Firewall inspects inbound web traffic and blocks SQL injections, cross-site scripting, malware uploads, application DDoS attacks, and other attacks targeted at your web applications.
 It also inspects the responses from the back-end web servers for data loss prevention (DLP).
 The integrated access control engine enables administrators to create granular access control policies for authentication, authorization, and accounting (AAA), which gives organizations strong authentication and user control.